 Vibe:

 Hopeful or depressing, depending on your own philosophy.
-Personally, I found "L'Avenir" hopeful.
+Personally, I found "Things to Come" hopeful.
 If, after 50+ years, my life radically changes and I'm able to maintain my identity and purpose without completely losing my shit, I'll count that as a win.

-While watching this film, I couldn't help but think of episode 4.14 of "Gilmore Girls" when Paris and Janet have this exchange:
+While watching this film, I couldn't help but think of the S4 episode of "Gilmore Girls" when Paris and Janet have this exchange:

 Janet: You drove your own boyfriend away, so you hate that anyone else has one.